The Austrian schooling system

 Another option for vocational training is the five-year Berufsbildende Höhere Schule (BHS).
 The BHS offers vocational training at a higher level as well as a comprehensive general education.
 These differ according to subject area:

-• The Höhere Technische Lehranstalt (HTL) specializes in technology, engineering or industrial design.
+- The Höhere Technische Lehranstalt (HTL) specialises in technology, engineering or industrial design.

-• The Höhere Lehranstalt für wirtschaftliche Berufe (HLW) specializes in business, communication, design and fashion, tourism, nutrition and administration.
+- The Höhere Lehranstalt für wirtschaftliche Berufe (HLW) specialises in business, communication, design and fashion, tourism, nutrition and administration.

-• The Handelsakademie (HAK) teaches accounting and business administration.
-Other possible specializations include forestry and childhood education.
+- The Handelsakademie (HAK) teaches accounting and business administration.
+Other possible specialisations are forestry and childhood education.

 The main advantage of the BHS is that it combines vocational training (also through compulsory internships and training in companies) with a university entrance qualification.
 The prerequisite for admission to a BHS is the successful completion of at least eight years of compulsory schooling.
 In some cases, the admission procedure includes an entrance examination.
 Students complete their BHS education with a combination of a school-leaving examination and a diploma examination, which gives them direct access to legally regulated professions.
 BHS graduates can immediately take up employment in a specialist field, study at a university or set up a company.